What is the Best Way to Stretch in 2021? (Hint: Power Band)

 Instead, we need to use tools like the power band to restore normal motion to the underlying joints while also respecting the brain’s role in muscle tightness.

-We need to recognize and appreciate that something is tight, but we also need to go on the hunt for mechanical or structural cause of that tightness.
-We need to take away your body’s reason for creating tightness, otherwise it will just eventually re-tighten again.
+We need to recognize and appreciate that something is tight, but we also need to go on the hunt for the mechanical or structural cause of that tightness.
+We need to take away your body’s reason for creating tightness, otherwise, it will just eventually re-tighten again.

 PNF or Contract Relax Stretching

 This is the second piece of the puzzle.
 Instead of passively holding a stretch engage in something called Proprioceptive Neuromuscular Facilitative (PNF).

 Otherwise known as “Contract-Relax” stretching, this is the stretching we should be doing with a power band.

 PNF stretching involves short sustained tensing of the tight muscle (and surrounding muscles) followed by a period of relative relaxation – all while maintaining the same stretch.

 This technique works because it engages the nervous system.

 A basic theory of muscle behavior suggests that maximal activation is followed by maximum relaxation.
 So we can use PNF stretching to cue our nervous system into releasing tightened areas.